Streamer Support

 ACH (automatic clearing house) is similar to a Wire transfer where we use your bank details to automatically deposit funds in to your bank account.
 We process ACH deposits as next-day (next business day).
 If your payment is sent Friday, then you’ll receive the funds Monday unless Monday is a bank holiday.
 ACH is only available for streamers in the United States as the process required only works with U.S. banks

 A $5 fee may be added if we’re unable to process your ACH deposit due to incorrect information.

 Masspay https://www.masspay.io/ is a service for receiving funds that works like a bank account.
-You only need an email address, and your account is automatically setup by us.
+Your do not need to create a MassPay account.
+We create the account for you when you request a payout.
 We transfer funds directly to your Masspay account.
 Once a payout request is processed, this is sent within 1 business day.

 Once you’ve received the funds in Masspay, you’ll have the option to withdraw the funds in several different ways.
 This could be a direct deposit to your local bank, cash out using crypto currency (e.g. Bitcoin, Etherium, etc…), or many other options depending on your country.
 Each option will have a different fee associated, but many options have no additional fees.
 The fee will be listed next to the option.

 This is a bank to bank wire transfer.
 If you’re in the U.S. you’ll give us your bank’s account number and routing number to receive the deposit directly in your account.
 For banks outside of the U.S. you will need your SWIFT code and bank account number.
 Once a payout request is processed, this is delivered in 1 business day.